Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Model Verification

 \subsubsection{Angular momentum--mass relations}

 In this section we investigate the success of our model at reproducing the angular momentum--mass relations observed in local galaxies.
-We consider only disc-dominated galaxies, with bulge-to-total mass ratio B/T$<0.3$, in order to compare with observations, which are of predominantly discy galaxies. \textit{Tiamat} and \textit{Tiamat-125-HR} become unresolved for halo specific angular momenta lower than $j_H\sim10^{1} \textrm{km kpc s}^{-1}$ and $j_H\sim10^{2} \textrm{km kpc s}^{-1}$ respectively.
-We therefore only consider haloes from these simulations with $j_H$ larger than these values in our angular momentum analysis.
-We also note that the specific angular momentum of haloes in \textit{Tiamat-125-HR} and the higher resolution \textit{Tiamat} are not converged at low angular momenta.
-When \meraxes is applied to these simulations there is non-convergence below galaxy specific angular momenta $j_\ast\lesssim10^{1.5} \textrm{km kpc s}^{-1}$.
-As we show below, this corresponds to stellar masses of $M_\ast\lesssim10^8M_\odot$, or halo masses of $M_{\textrm{vir}} \lesssim10^{10.4}M_\odot$.
-We indicate these values on the relevant plots, and place no significance on the trends observed using \textit{Tiamat-125-HR} in this non-converged region.
+We consider only disc-dominated galaxies, with bulge-to-total mass ratio B/T$<0.3$, in order to compare with observations, which are of predominantly discy galaxies.
+We continue to restrict our analysis to only model galaxies classified as centrals, with $M_\ast>10^7M_\odot$.
+Since we assume that the bulge component has negligible angular momentum relative to the disc, we approximate the total stellar specific angular momentum as $j_\ast=J_\ast/M_\ast=J_\ast/(M_{\ast\textrm{ disc}}+M_{\ast\textrm{ bulge}})$.
+We refer to the stellar-disc specific angular momentum as $j_{\ast\textrm{ disc}}=J_\ast/M_{\ast\textrm{ disc}}$.

 The correlation between stellar specific angular momentum $j_\ast$ and total stellar mass $M_\ast$ (commonly referred to as the Fall relation) is claimed to be one of the most fundamental galaxy scaling relations \citep[e.g.][]{Fall2018}.
-We show our predicted relation at $z=0$ in Figure \ref{AngularMomentumMass}.
-Our model shows remarkable agreement with the range of observations \citep{Fall2013,Burkert2016,Harrison2017,Lapi2018,Sweet2018,Posti2018,Fall2018}.
+We show our predicted $j_\ast$--$M_\ast$ relation at $z=0$ in Figure \ref{AngularMomentumMass}\footnote{We note that plotting our model $j_{\ast\textrm{ disc}}$--$M_{\ast\textrm{ disc}}$ relation produces a very similar relation to that in Figure \ref{AngularMomentumMass}, as we only select disc-dominated galaxies.}.
+We also show a range of observations of both the $j_\ast$--$M_\ast$ relation, and of the $j_{\ast\textrm{ disc}}$--$M_{\ast\textrm{ disc}}$ relation for disc galaxies \citep{Fall2013,Burkert2016,Harrison2017,Lapi2018,Sweet2018,Posti2018,Fall2018}\footnote{Note that the \citet{Fall2018} relation is an updated fit to the same data used in \citet{Fall2013}}, to which our model shows remarkable agreement.